Introduction to Service Design Training

 - User interviews (Participants plan for user interviews)

-Homework between session 1 and 2: Interview your users
+Homework between sessions 1 and 2: Interview your users

 - Journey Mapping (participants create journey maps from interviews)